 How SOLACE Works

-People in need of help are asked to simply fill out the request form below.
-All submissions will be reviewed by the SOLACE team.
+People in need of help, or wish to volunteer, are asked to simply fill out the form below.
+Submissions will be reviewed by the SOLACE team.
 Requests that fit within the program guidelines (click here) will be sent to SOLACE volunteers by email indicating how the person in need can be directly reached for help.
+Volunteer information will be kept on file and volunteers in the geographic region where a need arises will be contacted.

 In special circumstances, the State Bar of Texas will coordinate efforts with the Federal Bar Association (FBA) SOLACE program, the Texas Young Lawyers Association (TYLA), and/or other state SOLACE programs.
 To read about the State Bar of Texas SOLACE program in the Texas Bar Journal, click here.